Understanding SAT Scores

 SAT Score Release Dates

-Score release dates are the important dates that College Board uses to distribute SAT scores for all students every year.
+Score release dates are the important dates that the College Board uses to distribute yearly SAT scores for all students.
 SAT Score release dates vary from year to year.
 Educators can download data files and run reports in the K-12 reporting portal within a week of each score release.

 SAT Test Dates Score Release Date